The Code of Ethics for IPHM Members

 - Must not mislead your clients or make any false claims of your skills and abilities.

-Failure to comply with any of the above can lead to immediate removal of your membership.
+Failure to comply with any of the above can lead to immediate removal of your membership and you will not be eligible for a refund.